NunuM/myshare-wetransfer/readme.md

 MyShare is a service like WeTransfer, but for personal use.
 In WeTransfer, they hold your files, in this service, you share the URL with your colleges and they upload the files.
-You can also share links like WeTransfer from file that you uploaded.
+You can also share links like WeTransfer from files that you uploaded.

 ### Features